Azure/confidential-computing-cvm-guest-attestation/azure-protected-vm-secrets/README.md

-# Secret Protection Library
+# Azure Protected VM Secrets

-Welcome to the SecretsProvisioningLibrary project!
+Welcome to the Azure Protected VM Secrets Library project!
 This documentation is intended to help developers understand the structure and functionality of the project, as well as provide guidance on how to build, test, and extend the library.
-The linrary provides in-guest components the ability to decrypt secrets that are protected from the host by the DataProtectionService in CPS.
+The library provides in-guest components the ability to decrypt secrets that are protected from the host by the Azure.
 This gives control plane services the ability to protect a secret from the host, and for the guest component to decrypt the secret for provisioning.

 ## Table of Contents